s4rify/fastdm-plot/README.md

 # A small example

-Assume that you have a *.csv file from a reaction time experiment and you want to use the diffusion model to analyze the reaction time distribution.
+Assume that you have a csv file from a reaction time experiment and you want to use the diffusion model to analyze the reaction time distribution.
 You can use this package to assess the model fit and visualize cumulative density function plots and probability function plots.
 You can use the
 ```
 composeFastDMinput.R
 ```
-script to convert your csv file into the correct input format for the FastDM executables.
+script to convert your csv file into the correct input format for the fast-dm executables.
-After using the fast-dm.exe software by Voss et al. you will end up with a log file which contains all the estimated and fixed model parameter for a subject.
+After using the fast-dm software by Voss et al. you will end up with a log file which contains all the estimated and fixed model parameter for a subject.
 This log file can be handed to the

 ```
 composeCDFparameters.R